vinceskahan/junk/README.md

 When the ssh-copy-id has completed successfully, the specified key is set up on the remote server.

-I have added a couple blank lines below to make the output a little easier to read.
+Blank lines have been added to this transcript to make the output a little easier to read.

 ````
 [vince@mini ~]$ ssh-copy-id -i $HOME/.ssh/id_weersync_test pi@pi4jr